NSF-ALL-SPICE-Alliance/.github/profile/README.md

 *Harness the data revolution* in support of sustainability, prosperity, and social justice in the Hawaii-Pacific region, placing *Pacific data in Pacific hands*.

-### How to Navigate

-The repositories are project-based, with the beginning of the repository indicating collaboration:

-  - For example: The ALL-SPICE Alliance partners with [CIFAL Honolulu](https://chaminade.edu/cifal-honolulu/).
-The repositories/projects that fall under this partnership begin with CIFAL-Honolulu.
-This is followed by the project name, SDG-ML (Sustainable Development Goal - Machine Learning).
-All the code, data, and analysis for this project can be found in the CIFAL-Honolulu-SDG-ML repository

-Each repository will contain the following
-  - A README file (similiar to this one) that indicates:
-      - A description of the partnership
-      - The purpose of the project
-      - How to navigate the repository
-  - A *data folder* housing all the data for the project
-  - An *analysis folder* housing all the code for the project
-  - A *visualizations* folder housing final visualizations of the project

 ### You can expect